fosres/TSCD/README.md

 -b Binary dump specified.
 Each character in file will be translated into its binary number form and displayed in the table.

--c Specify number of columns per row in ASCII code table.
+-c [Number of Columns] Specify number of columns per row in ASCII code table.

 -d Decimal Dump specified.
 Each character in file will be translated into its binary number form and displayed in the table.